-How To Play Mind Games With Your Memory & Manipulate the SAT
+How To Play Mind Games With Your Memory & Manipulate Your Test

-As someone who has taught SAT to aspiring college students for over 12 years, I’ve often seen students struggling with means of memorization — for example, in learning new words.
+As someone who has taught standardized tests for over 12 years, I’ve often seen my students struggling with means of memorization — for example, in learning new words.
 Through the years I’ve studied different memory techniques for my students’ (and my own) use.
 The following are the ones I’ve found to be most effective.

 Memory is linked to vision, and a lot of the techniques focus on that.
 Most of these methods will sound convoluted at first, but you’ll adjust quickly if you keep to it.